learn-co-curriculum/phase-1-intro-to-prototypal-inheritance/README.md

 try to teach it to computers, we often find ourselves bumping up against those philosophers who sought to explain those same ideas to humans millennia ago.

-In Plato's Theory of Forms he suggests that when we say "tree" our minds build a foggy nebulous idea of what all trees are like.
+In Plato's Theory of Forms he suggests that when we say "tree", our minds build a foggy nebulous idea of what all trees are like.
 Philosophy students call this "the form of a Tree" or "Tree-ness."
 It's the thing that makes all trees kinda the same.
 My conception of "Tree-ness" has something to do with bark, and